MukundiCode/ECD-App/wordpress/readme.md

 - Small changes to native WP experience.

 Should future iterations be made, please get in touch with Bhabhisanas IT provider for these details.

+## Migration/Reusability Details for a new NGO:

+Should you wish to implement this web-based ECD Content delivery system with a new NGO, follow the following steps on a new domain.

+### WP All-in-one-Import

+The no_media_youandyourbaby.wpress package must be imported into the target WP site through the All-in-One WP Migration plugin.
+Once this package has been imported, proceed to do the following:
+- Save your permalinks twice via Settings > Permalinks.
+- Resign your short codes via Oxygen > Settings > Security.
+- Regenerate your CSS cache via Oxygen > Settings > CSS Cache.

+This should result in all the styling, permalinks, and custom code-blocks to be in working order.

+Thereafter, seeing as this installation has no media, export all existing media from the old WordPress site (tools > export > media), and upload accordingly to each post.

+The documentation viewable through the web portal will show the new NGO how they can use the web portal.